MA: Marketing Authorization

 - Article 3(a) of Regulation (EC) No 1610/96 of the European Parliament and of the Council of 23 July 1996;

-- have an in-force MA covering a medicinal product (i.e., the commercial name of a medicinal product) covered by the patent or, if the patented medicinal product or plant protection product has been granted an MA
+- hold a valid marketing authorization (MA) covering a medicinal product (i.e., the commercial name of a medicinal product) covered by the patent, or if the patented medicinal product or plant protection product has been the subject of an MA

 - Article 3(b) of Regulation No 1768/92 of the Council of 18 June 1992 or